rcalef/rcalef.github.io/_posts/2024-12-07-scRNAseq-assumptions.md

 In Geneformer, gene expression values are first converted to a rank-value encoding and then used to train a Transformer-based model using a variant of a masked language modeling objective in which a set of genes at random ranks are masked, and the model must learn to predict the masked gene names.
 In cell2sentence and GenePT, pre-trained auto-regressive language models (GPT-2 and GPT-3.5 respectively) are applied to the rank-value encoded list of genes to obtain cell-level embeddings that are then used for downstream tasks.
 Again, we won't dive into the full details of these approaches, but provide schematic overviews of them below.

-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_Geneformer_schematic.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_Geneformer_schematic.png" class="img-fluid rounded z-depth-1" %}
-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_genePT_schematic.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_genePT_schematic.png" class="img-fluid rounded z-depth-1" %}
-{% include figure.html path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_cell2sentence_schematic.png" class="img-fluid rounded z-depth-1" %}
+{% include figure.liquid path="assets/img/2024-12-07-scRNAseq-assumptions/fig2_cell2sentence_schematic.png" class="img-fluid rounded z-depth-1" %}
 <div class="caption">
   Schematics of the various approaches that *do* use a rank-value encoding (top to bottom): Geneformer, GenePT, and cell2sentence.
 Figures sourced from <d-cite key="theodorisTransferLearningEnables2023"></d-cite><d-cite key="chenGeneptSimpleHardtoBeat2023"></d-cite><d-cite key="levineCell2SentenceTeachingLarge2023"></d-cite>.
 </div>